skimrey/Spellbook/README.md

 Shortcuts: nothing (ng), nobody (nbd), just (j.), and (n.), much (m.), know (k.)

+Weird stuff:
-Weird stuff: barring multiple letters
+- barring multiple letters is new

-no (ib) This is because of on (on) and non (on.)
+- no (ib) This is because of on (on) and non (on.)
 I tried to layer them but either way I repeatedly would hit the wrong one so I just moved it over a row.

-Also I use g to signify ing and io to signify tion in spellings.
+- Also I use g to signify ing and io to signify tion in spellings.
 If a word already contains g like go, I use . for going (go.)
+- going to (gonna -> gona), got you (gotcha).
 Common Compensations: thought (though (tho) + backspace + t) or (th (th.) + ought (ought)), brought (br (br) + ought)

 These are just examples, I can't generate a comprehensive explanation at this point so ctrl F is really going to be your friend.